libtcod/python-tcod/README.rst

  Requirements
 ==============
 * Python 2.7+, Python 3.3+, or PyPy 5.4+
-* Windows, Linux, or Mac OS X
+* Windows, Linux, or MacOS.
-* Linux requires the libsdl2 package
+* Linux requires the libsdl2 package and must be installed from source.

 Extra requirements when installing directly from source
 -------------------------------------------------------

-* MinGW_ must be on Windows path for use with pycparser.
+* MinGW_ must be on the Windows path for use with pycparser.
-  An equivalent C parser must be installed on other OS's
+  An equivalent C parser (such as `gcc`) must be installed on other OS's.
-* Linux requires the packages: libsdl2-dev, libffi-dev, and python-dev
+* Linux requires the packages:
+  `gcc` `libsdl2-dev` `libffi-dev` `python-dev`
-* SDL2 is installed automatically on Windows and Mac OS X
+* SDL2 is installed automatically on Windows and MacOS

 =========
  License